paschaldubem/Bellabeat-Market-Analysis/README.md

 The data originates from a reliable source, but it's worth noting that the sample size is quite small, comprising only 30 users over 31 days.
 This small sample size raises concerns about potential sampling bias.
 Additionally, an important caveat is the absence of any demographic information in the dataset.

 ## TOOLS USED
-I made use of Excel as my primary tool for data cleaning and manipulation due to its relative ease of use and accessibility and Tableau for visualization.
+I made use of `Excel` as my primary tool for data cleaning and manipulation due to its relative ease of use and accessibility and `Tableau` for visualization.

 ## IMPORTING DATASETS INTO EXCEL
 Importing and optimizing FitBit Fitness Tracker data sets involves the removal of redundant datasets and aggregation of essential datasets required for querying and analyzing specific information.
 Considering my emphasis on identifying high-level trends in the data for analysis, I opted to import and exclusively utilize the *Dailyactivities_merged*, *SleepDay_merged* and *Hourlysteps_merged* datasets.

 I created a CHANGELOG documenting my cleaning and formatting process within Excel [CLICK HERE](https://github.com/paschaldubem/Bellabeat-Market-Analysis/blob/main/BELLABEAT%20CHANGE%20LOG.pdf)

-For more details on cleaning and formatting check [Bellabeat case study report]()
+For more details on cleaning and formatting check [Bellabeat case study]()

 ## DATA ANALYSIS

    - USER ID COUNT

 When using pivot tables to go through the intended datasets to be analyzed, I discovered that although 30 user ids were the supposed ideal number of users documented, the actual user count found was slightly varied in my respective data sets; *Dailyactivity_merged* (33 users), Hourlysteps_merged* (33 users) and *Sleepday_merged* (24 users) respectively.

 This discrepancy likely arises from several factors.
 In the case of the *dailyactivities* and *hourlysteps* datasets, the higher-than-expected number of users (33) could be attributed to certain users utilizing multiple smart devices.
 On the other hand, the lower-than-expected number of users (24) in the *Sleepday* dataset may result from some users choosing not to share their activity tracking information publicly.
 This variance in user counts can be attributed to these specific scenarios.